Binary Search Algorithm Code Template

 }

-Answer: Absolutely, similar to the unified approach for searching the left boundary, you only need to change two things:
+Yes, you can.
+Similar to searching for the left boundary, you just need to change two things in the code:

 int right_bound(int[] nums, int target) {